AlexanderSinn/hipace/docs/source/run/parameters.rst

     The ideal index type is different for beam push and beam deposition so some experimentation may be required to find the overall fastest setting for a specific simulation.

-* ``<beam name> or beams.output_ratio`` (`int`) optional (default `1`)
-    Set the fraction of beam particles that should be written to the openPMD output.
-    For example, an output ratio of 100 will output every 100th beam particle.
-    This is implemented using the particle ID, which is set in ascending order at the beginning of a simulation.

 Option: ``fixed_weight_pdf``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^